4d/4d-for-ios/docs/DeployInHouse-Distribute.md

 ---
 id: deploy-in-house-distribution
 title: Distribute your app in-House
-sidebar_label: Distribute your app in-House
 ---

 <div markdown="1" class = "objectives">

 **OBJECTIVES**

-* Upload your app to a secured server
+Upload your app to a secured server.

 </div>

 ## STEP 1.
 Upload your app